NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Discover images

-        3.  []{#Windows_PowerShell .anchor}Which Windows PowerShell
-            cmdlet is used to update an offline boot file with a new driver?
+        3. Which Windows PowerShell cmdlet is used to update an offline boot file with a new driver?

             a.
 Import-WdsBootImage